-The terms guardianship, custody, and adoption often confuse people as their differences are nuanced and a bit complicated.
-This article addresses the basic concepts you may want to be aware of if you are considering adoption or guardianship for your child.
+The terms guardianship, custody, and adoption often confuse people as their differences are nuanced and complicated.
+But there are important differences between the three.
+This article addresses the basic concepts you may want to know if you consider adoption or guardianship for your child.

-If you are a guardian of a child, you will have the rights and responsibilities to care for the child until they reach majority age.
-The court will use the "best interest of the child" standard to decide whether it is in the best interests of the child to have you as a guardian.
+If you are a child's legal guardian, you will have the rights and legal responsibilities to care for the child until they reach majority age.
+A guardian is the primary caregiver of the child.
+You or a judge may also revoke this legal relationship.

-Parents can be guardians, but a guardianship is often set up because a minor child needs someone else to make legal decisions for them.
-In a guardianship, parents retain their parental rights and responsibilities.
+Parents can be guardians, but guardianship is often set up because a minor child needs someone else to make legal decisions.
+In guardianship, parents keep their parental rights and parental responsibilities.

 Findlaw's guardianship page provides helpful resources if you want to know more about the process.